mkiser/WTFJHT/faq.md

 layout: page
 ---

-<p class="lead">The cost of running What The Fuck Just Happened Today isn't free.
+The cost of running What The Fuck Just Happened Today isn't free.
 It's [my full-time job]({{ site.baseurl }}/meta/trump-creates-one-new-job/) and I'm determined to keep this ad-free for as long as possible.

-Here's a rough estimate of the monthly costs:</p>
+Here's a rough estimate of the monthly costs:

 **Hosting:**
 The site is hosted on Amazon S3 because it's highly scalable, reliable, fast, and generally an inexpensive data storage infrastructure option. _Monthly Cost:_ ~$20